Does Andrew Luck Deserve Hall of Fame Recognition?

 The single greatest honor an NFL player can receive is to be inducted into the Pro Football Hall of Fame.
 Of course, only a small minority of former players will ever earn that privilege.
-And not surprisingly, the evaluation of various players’ induction-worthiness is a constant source of debate among both fans and commentators.
+Unsurprisingly, the evaluation of various players’ induction-worthiness is a constant source of debate among fans and commentators.

-One player who has already begun generating a lot of Hall of Fame debate is former Indianapolis Colts quarterback Andrew Luck.
-Luck shocked the world of the NFL by announcing his retirement two weeks before the start of the 2019 season, at the age of 29.
-Here we recap that surprising decision, before taking a closer look at the cases for and against Luck’s Hall of Fame eligibility.
+One player who’s generated a Hall of Fame debate is former Indianapolis Colts quarterback Andrew Luck.
+Luck shocked the NFL world by announcing his retirement two weeks before the start of the 2019 season at 29.
+Let’s recap that surprising decision and look at the cases for and against Luck’s Hall of Fame eligibility.

-Why did Andrew Luck retire from the NFL?
+Why did Andrew Luck retire from the NFL in 2019?

 Luck’s decision to retire from the NFL came as a huge shock, especially coming on the heels of arguably his most successful season.
-In 2018, Luck threw a career-high 430 completions, with a career-best 67.3% completion rate, according to Pro Football Reference.
+In 2018, Luck threw a career-high 430 completions, with a career-best 67.3% completion rate.
 He also posted a career-best quarterback rating of 98.7.